Suchti18/TrustScanner/README.md

 ## Usage

+- Install an extension for userscripts like Tampermonkey: [https://www.tampermonkey.net/](https://www.tampermonkey.net/).
-- Install the script in Tampermonkey.
+- Install the script in Tampermonkey: [https://greasyfork.org/en/scripts/540218-trustscanner](https://greasyfork.org/en/scripts/540218-trustscanner).
 - Make sure to allow the permission for `cross-origin resource` in Tampermonkey settings.
 - If the site is flagged, a red warning banner appears at the top of the page.